Imelda Therinne

-Imelda Therinne (born in Jakarta, Indonesia on May 19, 1982) is an Indonesian actress and model of Minangkabau descent.
+Imelda Therinne (born in Jakarta, Indonesia on 19 May 1982) is an Indonesian actress and model of Minangkabau descent.

 Career

 She began her career as a model at the age of 17, and first became popular with the public after starring the movie Angker Batu in 2007.
 That same year, she starred in the comedy film Quickie Express, about three young gigolos.
 In 2013, she starred the thriller-horror film Belenggu.
 Her work as the character Jingga won her the "Best Actress" award and a nomination for "Favorite Actress" at the 2013 Indonesian Movie Awards.

 Personal life

-Imelda Therinne was born on May 19, 1982 in Jakarta.
+Imelda Therinne was born on 19 May 1982, in Jakarta.
 She is the only child of Ridwan D. Tamin and Thelma D. Tamin.
-On August 7, 2010, she married Aldijan Diah at Le Méridien.
+On 7 August 2010, she married Aldijan Diah at Le Méridien.
 Her dowry was 102 kg of gold.
-They have one child.
+They have two child.